eklicious/gke-load-tester/README.md

 Define environment variables for the project id, region and zone you want to use for this tutorial.

-**TODO: Specify the region you want your GKE cluster deployed to, e.g. us-east1**
+**TODO: Specify the region you want your GKE cluster deployed to, e.g. us-east1** **TODO: The default quota for compute optimized VM's is 2.
+You can either increase the instance size, e.g. c2-standard-30, to get more CPU's to launch more workers for 2 machines or you can increase your quota limit by going to https://cloud.google.com/compute/quotas.
+Each CPU is equivalent to 1 Locust worker.**

 ```
 PROJECT=$(gcloud config get-value project)